Skip to main content

 How you'll learn

-The course is divided into modules, which will provide you with the academic credits required to be awarded your degree.
+The course divides into modules, which provide you with the academic credits required to gain your degree.

-You'll be asked to attend campus for one week per semester, and during this time, you'll participate in laboratory teaching, clinical simulation exercises, and problem-based learning activities.
+You'll attend campus for one week per semester.
+During this time, you'll take part in laboratory teaching, clinical simulation exercises, and problem-based learning activities.

-Work-based learning will be delivered within NHS departments where you'll perform a range of procedures within a live hospital environment.
+Work-based learning is delivered within NHS departments.
+Here, you'll perform a range of procedures within a live hospital environment.
 This allows you to build your experience working as a healthcare science practitioner.

 Since this apprenticeship is approved by a statutory regulator, the EPA for this course has been integrated with the assessment requirements as outlined by the IBMS and HCPC, which include completion and passing of the academic course and completion and passing the verification of the IBMS training registration portfolio.